Hannibal's crossing of the Alps: Ascent of the Alps

 The army rested here for two days.
-It was the end of October and snowy weather, the length of the campaign, ferocity of the fighting, and the loss of animals sapped morale in the army's ranks; From their outset in Iberia, Hannibal's troops had been marching for over five months and the army had greatly reduced in size.
-The majority of Hannibal's fighters were unaccustomed to extreme cold of the high Alps, being mostly from Africa and Iberia.
+It was the end of October and snowy weather, the length of the campaign, ferocity of the fighting, and the loss of animals sapped morale in the army's ranks.
+From their outset in Iberia, Hannibal's troops had been marching for over five months and the army had greatly reduced in size.
+The majority of Hannibal's fighters were unaccustomed to the extreme cold of the high Alps, being mostly from Africa and Iberia.

 According to Polybius, Hannibal assembled his men, declared to them that the end of their campaign was drawing near; and pointed to the view of Italy, showing his soldiers the Po Valley and the plains near it, and reminded them they had been assured of Gallic friendship and aid.
-The Po Valley is not visible from Little St Bernard Pass and if Hannibal took that path it is likely that he pointed in the direction of the Po Valley but it was not in sight.
+The Po Valley is not visible from Little St Bernard Pass and if Hannibal took that path, it is likely that he pointed in the direction of the Po Valley but it was not in sight.
 If, however, Hannibal had ascended the Col de la Traversette, the Po Valley would indeed have been visible from the pass's summit, vindicating Polybius's account.
 After three days of rest, Hannibal ordered the descent from the Alps to begin.